Templates

 • Caching - RHCore does a lot of caching behind the scenes for optimal performance.

-• Reusability - RHCore embraces the don't repeat yourself (DRY) principle, which means common design patterns are abstracted away and made reusable to prevent having to write the same code over and over again.
+• Reusability - RHCore embraces the don't repeat yourself (DRY) principle (opens new window), which means common design patterns are abstracted away and made reusable to prevent having to write the same code over and over again.
 Tools are available to write your own reusable components whenever patterns are found in your own implementations.

 • Table Views - RHCore makes it easy to apply the three most common operations to a table view: sorting, filtering, & pagination.